What Is Mastering?

 The above image shows a close-up of my original mix (red) side by side with the first master (blue).
 What we see is that, by truncating audio transients we are actually sacrificing audio content that would otherwise have been present.
 The detail displayed in the red wave has been totally lopped off and replaced with something resembling a large square wave.
 Square waves actually introduce odd-ordered harmonics into the signal, which manifests to our ears as rather ugly distortion.

-Hello!
-Future James here.
-I am talking three years after having published this blog, during which time I have studied the discipline of mastering far more carefully.
-Whilst I mostly agree with what 2017 James has written, my experience has provoked something of an evolution of my views, and I have come to be slightly less cynical about the artform of mastering per se, and do actually believe that, in the right hands, there is very often further creative mileage that can be explored from most recorded material.
-To assert that there is little value in having an objective pair of ears weigh in on mixes that were slaved over during intense and often time-limited recording and mix sessions is actually slightly ungracious, perhaps even a little arrogant.
-I maintain that there are likely far more poor practitioners than good ones, too trigger happy, their favourite plugins locked and loaded, however my own experiences in mastering recordings from years past – long after the emotional connection to decisions made at the recording and mix stage has eroded – has taught me the value of carefully making final corrections and enhancements to the overall mix.
-But the key word is careful.
-I have become a fan of Ian Shepherd, who hosts an excellent podcast about mastering, which you can hear here.
+In the right hands there is very often further creative mileage that can be explored from most recorded material after it has been mixed.
+There is certainly great value in having an objective pair of ears weigh in on mixes that were slaved over during intense and often time-limited recording and mix sessions.
+When the same material is worked on over and over again by the same people, some form of listen fatigue is fairly inevitable, such that even the most robust commitment to objectivity suffers under the psychological pressure of repeated exposure.
+The problem however – certainly in my experience – is that selecting an appropriate mastering engineer can be quite a challenge, as many are too trigger happy, their favourite plugins locked and loaded and ready to crush the life out of the material in favour of making it as loud as possible.
+My own experiences in mastering recordings has taught me the value of carefully making final corrections and enhancements to the overall mix, but the key word is careful.
+I am a fan of Ian Shepherd, who hosts an excellent podcast about mastering, which you can listen to here.
 This is a man who is principled in his approach, receptive to what the client wants and sensitive to the integrity and intent of the material.
-That is the correct way to be.
-People like him seem few and far between.
-As I have found myself in the situation of mastering material more and more, I find that it is possible to tread that middle ground between improving the source material and respecting the clients’ intent.
+That is the correct way to be, and as I have mastered more and more material over the years, I have found that it is possible to tread that middle ground between improving the source material and respecting the clients’ intent.

 So.
 Should you get your stuff mastered?
-Probably.
+Very likely.
 But it is important to weigh it against your intentions for the material.
 Make sure whoever you choose is sympathetic to your vision and understands what you want to achieve, and likewise, make sure you understand what you hope to get at the end of it.
-Too many out there think that the goal of mastering is to make it sound crushed to hell.
+And then, crucially, perform some tests – compare the mastered version to the original in the way I described, not just by listening to the mix and then the master, but by actively flipping between them in real time as the song is playing; this is the only reliable way to perceive what has actually changed in the two versions.
+This is very important, because too many out there think that the goal of mastering is simply to make it sound crushed to hell.